-This SEE aims to provide all relevant information to Cabonne Council for the proper assessment of the proposed development.
 The assessment of the proposed development has been documented in this Statement of Environmental Effects to visualise all aspects of the relevant matters for consideration under the Environmental Planning and Assessment Act 1979 and Environmental Planning and Assessment Regulation 2021.
 The assessment also extends to other legislation, including the Local Government Act 1993.
-The assessment concludes the proposed temporary events are permissible in the REI Public Recreation and consistent with the special provisions contained in the Cabonne Local Environmental Plan 2012 relating to the temporary use of land.
+The assessment concludes the proposed temporary event is permissible in the REI Public Recreation and is consistent with the special provisions contained in the Cabonne Local Environmental Plan 2012 relating to the temporary use of land.